 In addition to communal areas inside, many facilities have communal gardens or outside spaces for residents.
 In some, the properties may have individual gardens, which can be an advantage for anyone who enjoys gardening.

 In some assisted living facilities, residents are able to choose whether to buy or rent the property.
 There are sometimes different options such as lease schemes or shared ownership available.
 Service and maintenance charges may also be incurred, and if care is needed, this may be an additional cost, although it may be included in the purchase payments or rent.

 Assisted living can be less expensive than residential or nursing care, which makes it more attractive to many people.

 The cost of assisted living can vary considerably depending on various factors.
 Charges are typically between £500 and £1,000 per week, depending on the facilities on offer and other factors.
 When considering different providers, it is helpful to obtain a breakdown of what services are provided for the cost, so that you can compare them effectively.

 There are various factors to take into account when selecting an assisted living facility.

 Firstly, you need to search in the location of your choice, possibly near to family members or in your local area.

 When you have decided on the location, you need to think about the facilities that are important to your loved one, such as shops, outside space or leisure facilities.

 If this is a long-term move, you may want to ensure that the provider you choose is able to offer care if your loved one’s health deteriorates.

-Moving from a house into an assisted living facility may mean that there is not the space for live-in care if your loved one should need this in the future, so they might have to go into residential care if their needs can no longer be met in the assisted living facility.
+Moving from a house into an assisted living facility may mean that there is not the space for private live-in care if your loved one should need this in the future, so they might have to go into residential care if their needs can no longer be met in the assisted living facility.